TileDB-Inc/TileDB/doc/source/tutorials/writing-dense.rst

 Let us explain the above with our running example.
-The array has ``2x2`` space tiling, which means that we have two partially written tiles (the upper left and lower left in red), and two completely empty tiles (upper right and lower right in blue).
+The array has ``2x2`` space tiling, which means that we have two partially written tiles (the upper left and lower left), and two completely empty tiles (upper right and lower right).
 TileDB distinguishes between partially written tiles and completely empty tiles.
 We mentioned in an earlier tutorial that TileDB always writes integral tiles on the file, i.e., it cannot write just 2 out of 4 cells in our example.